Skip to main content

 Broadcom and AvagoIrvine, California689Layoff

-The most significant filing came from Freedom Communications, Inc in Santa Ana, California, reporting 969 affected workers.
-Freedom Communications, Inc followed with 969 workers.
+The most significant filing came from Freedom Communications in Santa Ana, California, reporting 969 affected workers.
+Sherwin Alumina followed with 924 workers.

 Trend & Outlook

 This report covers all WARN Act filings with notice dates in February 2016.
 The Worker Adjustment and Retraining Notification Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
-Data is sourced from official state filings and updated daily by WARN Firehose.
-Download the full dataset or explore state-by-state data.
+Data is sourced from official state filings and updated daily by WARN Firehose, which also tracks SEC 8-K filings, bankruptcy proceedings, H-1B visa petitions, and unemployment claims across all six datasets.
+API access and data exports available.

 Want the full dataset?